Low FODMAP cinnamon rolls (gluten-free)

 Looking for more brunch inspiration?

-Are you going to organise a festive brunch or breakfast?
+Are you going to organize a festive brunch or breakfast?
 These low FODMAP and gluten-free recipes are also perfect to serve:

 - Low FODMAP scones